openxla/stablehlo/rfcs/20240503-opset-deprecations.md

 1. Migrate uses of the ops to the supported StableHLO op (add builder methods).
 1. Change VHLO legalization to upgrade to the supported op for compatibility.
 1. Remove the redundant StableHLO op.
-1. Remove redundant op from VHLO after 6mo.
+1. Remove redundant op from VHLO after 6 months.

 ## Proposed Opset Changes